 Creating Sample Datasets

-.
+This guide provides instructions on how to create sample datasets in R and Python.
 You can use these methods to generate a mini version of your original dataset for data consultations, enabling efficient and effective analysis on a manageable subset of your data.
-We assume you know how to read in your data, however, if you need step by step instructions on this, these are available further down the page for both R
+We assume you know how to read in your data, however, if you need step by step instructions on this, these are available further down the page for both R and Python.

 R